 Although Verizon’s network is based on CDMA — a technology that most of the world doesn’t support — the carrier offers coverage to its customers all over the world.
 But where you travel significantly influences how much you’ll have to pay.

 Verizon offers a daily travel pricing option called TravelPass.
-It’ll cost you $2 per day per device for each day you’re out of the country if you travel to Mexico or Canada.
+It’ll cost you $5 per day per device for each day you’re out of the country if you travel to Mexico or Canada.
 In more than 100 other countries — including China, France and Germany — Verizon charges $10 per device per day.
 Talk, text and data on TravelPass are subject to the same allowances you have on your Verizon plan stateside; in other words, the data you use in Europe draws from the tiered data plan you have at home.
+Note that data speeds are only 4G for the first 512MB each day when you have a TravelPass; after that, you're throttled to 2G speeds.

 If you know you’ll be traveling for a bit more time, consider Verizon’s monthly options.
 Again, pricing and service will vary depending on where you go.